ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 :::note
 In our examples below, we will use:
  - GCP region: us-central1
- - GCP project(customer project): my-gcp-project
+ - GCP project(customer GCP project): my-gcp-project
  - GCP private IP address in customer GCP project: 10.128.0.2
+ - GCP VPC name(customer GCP project): default
 :::

 ## Before you get started
-You'll need to retrieve information about your ClickHouse service.
-You can do it either via ClickHouse cloud console or via ClickHouse API.
-If you gonna use ClickHouse API, pls set following environment variables before you proceed further:
+You’ll need to retrieve information about your ClickHouse service.
+You can do this either via the ClickHouse Cloud Console or the ClickHouse API.
+If you are going to use the ClickHouse API, please set the following environment variables before proceeding further:

 ```bash
 export REGION=us-central1